pryv/dev-site/source/guides/data-modelling.md

 }
 ```

+Its events will include the fields necessary to perform an [Auth request](https://api.pryv.com/reference/#auth-request):

-It will include the `requestingAppId` (your app's identifier that wishes to access data from the users), the `requestedPermissions` (containing the `streamId` your app wants to access and the level of permission) and the `clientData` (e.g. the consent information of your user).
+- `requestingAppId`, your app's identifier that wishes to access data from the users
+- `requestedPermissions`, containing the streams your app wants to access and their associated level of permission
+- `clientData`, containing the consent information of your user

 You can do an [events.create](https://api.pryv.com/reference/#create-event) call containing this information: